RxnRover/RxnRover/documentation/source/user_resources/user_guide/installation.rst

 Prerequisites
 -------------

-In order to run Rxn Rover, you need the free LabVIEW 2020 runtime engine, acquired from the `LabVIEW website <https://www.ni.com/en-us/support/downloads/software-products/download.labview-runtime.html#369481>`__.
+In order to run Rxn Rover, you need the free LabVIEW runtime engine, acquired from the `LabVIEW website <https://www.ni.com/en-us/support/downloads/software-products/download.labview-runtime.html#369481>`__ or a developer version of LabVIEW.

 You also need the Dynamic Reentrant library, developed by the Rxn Rover team to facilitate communication between Rxn Rover and its plugins.
-It can be downloaded from <https://www.github.com/RxnRover/DynamicReentrant> by clicking the "Code" button and selecting "Download ZIP".
+It can be downloaded from `<https://www.github.com/RxnRover/DynamicReentrant>`_ by clicking the "Code" button and selecting "Download ZIP".
 Extract the ZIP file into your `<labview>/user.lib/` directory, where `<labview>` is the location of your LabVIEW installation. `user.lib` is where user-created, common libraries used